 Medications

 There are many different medications prescribed for Parkinson’s.
-None of them are perfect, however research into treatments is improving the options all the time.
+None are perfect, however research into treatments is improving the options all the time.

 Every person with Parkinson’s has a different experience of the condition.
 Your GP or specialist will aim to find the best treatment for you as an individual.